uday610/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 In the above example, the API ``xrtGraphUpdateRTP`` and ``xrtGraphReadRTP`` are used to update and read the RTP values respectively.
 Note both the APIs accepts the hierarchical name of the RTL port, pointer to update and read the RTP values, and the size of the RTP value.

+Data transfer from Global Memory

+Synchronize the buffer contents between GMIO and AIE.